jo/sync-tank/distributed-migration-strategies/index.md

 }
 ```

-In both cases, the revision number is increased to 2 and the name attribute has been changed, of course.
+In both cases, the revision number is increased to two and the name attribute has been changed, of course.
 Now if both devices are connected CouchDB will try to bring all data to the same state, but it is inherently unclear which one of the changes should determine the final version of the language document.
 Even if it was feasible to compare document write times accross different systems (which is often very hard to accomplish) and then choose a final document on a last-write-wins basis, it is not clear that this manner of handling conflicts is always the preferred way.
 This is why CouchDB will by default pick some version as winning - deterministically based on the revision id and number - and will reference conflicting versions in the document.
 This way, no information is lost and conflicts can be resolved more elaborately if necessary.
 For completeness, here is the final document that CouchDB automatically creates after default handling of the conflict.

 ```json
 {